-- 13. The Superintendent of Schools reports district and school-level test data to the public through the media and the system's website.
-Additionally, test data is reported to the community and other stakeholders during Parent-Teacher Organizational (PTO) meetings, School Advisory Council meetings, CRCT/GKIDS Parent Workshop and teacher-parent conferences.
-Additionally, state assessment data is communicated annually by the Georgia Department of Education in the school's CCRPI report and by the Governor's Office of Student Achievement. - 14.
-Plan developed during a one-year period, unless LEA, after considering the recommendation of its technical assistance providers, determines that less time is needed to develop and implement the schoolwide program. - 14.
+13. The Superintendent of Schools reports district and school-level test data to the public through the media and the system and school's websites.
+Additionally, test data is reported to the community and other stakeholders during Parent-Teacher Organizational (PTO) meetings, School Advisory Council meetings, parent workshops and teacher-parent conferences.
+Additionally, state assessment data is communicated annually by the Georgia Department of Education in the school's CCRPI report and by the Governor's Office of Student Achievement.

+- 14. Plan developed during a one-year period, unless LEA, after considering the recommendation of its technical assistance providers, determines that less time is needed to develop and implement the schoolwide program. - 14.
 Harper's Title I Plan was initially developed by the school's Leadership Team.
 The schoolwide/school improvement plan is reviewed and updated annually by teachers and administrators, with input from parents.
-Revisions regarding the actions, strategies and interventions to support continuous improvement initiatives are based on the collection of different types of data throughout the year.
+Revisions regarding the actions, strategies and interventions to support continuous improvement initiatives are based on the collection of different types of data throughout the year. - 15.
+Plan developed with the involvement of the community to be served and individuals who will carry out the plan including teachers, principals, other school staff, and pupil service personnel, parents and students (if secondary). - 15.
+The school's Leadership Team is the organizational body that is responsible for developing, implementing and monitoring the Title 1 schoolwide/school improvement plan.
+This team consists of administrators, teachers, paraprofessionals, and parents.
+Additionally, the School Council, which consists of parents and community representatives, and the Parent Leaders Committee reviews the plan and provides feedback relative to the needs that they feel should be addressed.